difranco/fifth/README.md

 ## Implementation

 Under heavy construction.
 Prototype of population-based sampling for multi-objective parameter optimization complete.
 See “Adapt” directory.
+Likely to have many severe bugs.